-Galway’s recorded history begins in 1124 AD, when the Irish Monarch King of Connacht founded a Fort, Dún Bhun na Gaillimhe (‘Fort at the Mouth of the Gaillimh’).
-The medieval settlement grew despite the constant attacks by rival Irish Clans and costal bombardments from the Vikings, Nordic warriors from Scandinavia.
-Connach held onto his territory until the Norman invasion and subsequent conquest of Ireland, in 1232 a Norman Baron named Richard de Burgh took control from Connach and claimed the settlement as his own.
-He fortified the town with Walls in 1270 and so began the English rule over Western Ireland.
+Galway’s recorded history begins in 1124 AD when the Irish Monarch King of Connacht founded a Fort, Dún Bhun na Gaillimhe (‘Fort at the Mouth of the Gaillimh’).
+The medieval settlement grew despite the constant attacks by rival Irish Clans and coastal bombardments from the Vikings and Nordic warriors from Scandinavia.
+Connach held onto his territory until the Norman invasion and subsequent conquest of Ireland; in 1232, a Norman Baron named Richard de Burgh took control from Connach and claimed the settlement as his own.
+He fortified the town with walls in 1270 and began the English rule over Western Ireland.

-However, archaeological evidence suggests that the first inhabitants of Galway were hunter-gathers of the Middle Stone Age.
-Later, Neolithic settlers began clearing away the surrounding forests near Galway to begin creating the regions first farms.
-The settlement thrived in the Bronze and Iron Ages, as recovered artefacts testify.
+However, archaeological evidence suggests that the first inhabitants of Galway were hunter-gatherers of the Middle Stone Age.
+Later, Neolithic settlers began clearing the surrounding forests near Galway to create the region’s first farms.
+The settlement thrived in the Bronze and Iron Ages, as recovered artifacts testify.
 Early written accounts suggest that Galway prospered as a fishing village and a trading post at the mouth of the Corrib, where merchants would come to exchange goods.
-This was most definitely a thriving community here before King of Connacht arrived!
+This was a thriving community here before the King of Connacht arrived!

 The decades following De Burgh’s capture of Galway were relatively peaceful.
-The population grew to about 3000 and trade increased with neighboring ports across Europe.
-In 1396 Galway was granted a charter and was eventually made a royal borough by the Crown in 1484.
+The population grew to about 3000, and trade increased with neighboring European ports.
+In 1396, Galway was granted a charter and made a royal borough by the Crown in 1484.
 For centuries, the town was ruled and presided over by 14 families known as the tribes of Galway.
 The mayor and the leading citizens usually came from these 14 families.
-The families ruled over the town in almost complete isolation from the rest of Ireland, nonetheless Galways thrived on international trade with Spain and France.
-It was the main source of trade to the Western Iles and Scotland; Christopher Columbus himself paid a visit in 1477, stopping off on a trip to Iceland.
+The families ruled over the town in almost complete isolation from the rest of Ireland.
+Nonetheless, Galways thrived on international trade with Spain and France.
+It was the main source of trade to the Western Iles and Scotland; Christopher Columbus paid a visit in 1477, stopping off on a trip to Iceland.

 During this period of prosperity in the Middle Ages, several important religious buildings and monuments were constructed, including The Church of St Nicholas.
-The town would also suffer some damage when two severe fires ravaged Galway in 1473 and 1500.
-Fires were almost commonplace in these times, as the majority of buildings were made of wood.
-Unfettered by the natural hazards and problems the citizens had to face, they continued to build a prosperous town in the 16th century.
-In 1545, its proud inhabitants were given new charters by the crown that extended Galway’s jurisdiction to the Aran Island.
-Yet more powers were granted in 1579, as the ruling English Monarchs saw the great value and strategic important of Galway to their Kingdom.
-The first hospital, St Bridget’s Hospital was built in 1543 and not a day too soon as an outbreak of diseases, known as sweating sickness engulfed the city.
-The population slowly recovered and the town continued to grow as the wealth and renown of Galway spread across Europe.
+The town also suffered some damage when two severe fires ravaged Galway in 1473 and 1500.
+Fires were commonplace in these times, as most buildings were made of wood.
+Unfettered by the natural hazards and problems the citizens faced, they continued to build a prosperous town in the 16th century.
+In 1545, the Crown gave its proud inhabitants new charters that extended Galway’s jurisdiction to the Aran Islands.
+Yet more powers were granted in 1579, as the ruling English Monarchs saw Galway’s great value and strategic importance to their Kingdom.
+The first hospital, St Bridget’s Hospital, was built in 1543, and not a day too soon afterward, an outbreak of diseases known as sweating sickness engulfed the city.
+The population slowly recovered, and the town grew as Galway’s wealth and renown spread across Europe.

-The wars of the 17th century left a deep scar on the city of Galway, adding to its woes as a Catholic Port city it was treated with great suspicion by the English Authorities.
-In 1708 and again in 1715 all Catholics were ordered to leave the city after fears of a French invasion of Ireland following a Jacobite Rising in Scotland.
-The constant persecution of the Catholic population, many of which controlled the city’s merchant trade causes a period of rapid decline in commercial activity in Galway.
-The city also had to contend with a tsunami in 1755 after the Lisbon earthquake which caused serious damage to the port Spanish Arch.
+The wars of the 17th century left a deep scar on the city of Galway, adding to its woes as a Catholic Port city.
+It was treated with great suspicion by the English Authorities.
+In 1708 and again in 1715, all Catholics were ordered to leave the city after fears of a French invasion of Ireland following a Jacobite Rising in Scotland.
+The constant persecution of the Catholic population, many of which controlled the city’s merchant trade, caused a period of rapid decline in commercial activity in Galway.
+The city also had to contend with a tsunami in 1755 after the Lisbon earthquake, which caused severe damage to the port Spanish Arch.

-The 19th century saw some economic recovery as the Penal Laws that were designed to discriminate against Roman Catholics were relaxed.
-This stability was sadly short lived as the population of Galway fell dramatically during the potato famine of 1845-49.
-Many inhabitants fled to America in search of a better life during these difficult times.
-Those who stayed faced extreme poverty, hardship and squalor.
-Nonetheless, there were also some positive developments in Galway, the great University of Queen College Galway was opened in 1849 and the city was connected to the national railway line in 1850.
+The 19th century saw some economic recovery as the Penal Laws designed to discriminate against Roman Catholics were relaxed.
+This stability was sadly short-lived as the population of Galway fell dramatically during the potato famine of 1845-49.
+Many inhabitants fled to America for a better life during these difficult times—those who stayed faced extreme poverty, hardship, and squalor.
+Nonetheless, there were also some positive developments in Galway.
+The great University of Queen College Galway was opened in 1849, and the city was connected to the national railway line in 1850.

-Ireland experienced a great deal of turmoil and social upheaval in the 20th century; Galway would play a small but significant role in the Irish War of Independence.
-The city was the western headquarters for the British Army, which meant that resistance from its inhabitants was futile.
-Irish Republican Army’s supports at the University, however, did attach the British Garrison on more than one occasion.
+Ireland experienced great turmoil and social upheaval in the 20th century; Galway would play a small but significant role in the Irish War of Independence.
+The city was the British Army’s western headquarters, which meant resistance from its inhabitants was futile.
+Irish Republican Army’s supporters at the University, however, did attack the British Garrison on more than one occasion.
 After a local Catholic priest, Fr.
-Michael Griffin was shot by British forces in November 1920 the city’s business community launched a boycott against Northern Irish goods.
-Galway would play a minor role during the During World War I, although the nation got a taste of the horrors of World War I, when The Lusitania passenger ship was sunk off the Irish coast in 1915.
-This atrocity spurned more young men from all over Ireland to become involved in the war effort and many young men would never return home.
+Michael Griffin, was shot by British forces in November 1920, the city’s business community launched a boycott against Northern Irish goods.
+Galway would play a minor role during World War I, although the nation got a taste of the horrors of World War I when The Lusitania passenger ship was sunk off the Irish coast in 1915.
+This atrocity spurned more young men from all over Ireland to become involved in the war effort, and many young men would never return home.

-After the Irish War of Independence and Irish declaration of an Independent State in 1922, Galway could finally proudly claim to be part of a united Ireland.
-A period of stability followed until the onset of the Second World War, where many Irish troops lost their lives in Europe.
+After the Irish War of Independence and the Irish declaration of an Independent State in 1922, Galway could finally proudly claim to be part of a united Ireland.
+A period of stability followed until the onset of the Second World War when many Irish troops lost their lives in Europe.
 Following the end of the war in the 1950s, during the 20th century, Galway revived.
-By the 1950s, it was well on the road to recovery with growing industries including iron, milling and furniture making.
-In the subsequent decades, these were replaced by engineering, IT and electronics industries.
-It became renowned as one of Ireland’s shopping centers, the Eyre center opened in 1991.
-The ancestors of the parents who had fled Ireland started to return and the population boomed.
+By the 1950s, it was well on the road to recovery with growing industries, including iron, milling, and furniture making.
+In the subsequent decades, these were replaced by engineering, IT, and electronics industries.
+It became renowned as one of Ireland’s shopping centers; the Eyre Center opened in 1991.

-Galway has benefited greatly from the era of the so-called ‘Celtic Tiger’ in the 1990s, as Ireland enjoyed rapid economic growth and prosperity the city’s tourist attractions multiplied.
-Still, the inhabits often remind us that this proud university town is by no means dedicated to nor exists solely for tourism, although a wealth of attractions await the visitor.
-Galway has plenty of historic sites and all the restaurants, bars and cultural life you would expect and yet that’s not its biggest draw.
-Visitors come in vast numbers to appreciate one of the most unspoiled and wildest parts of Europe.
+Galway has benefited dramatically from the so-called ‘Celtic Tiger’ era in the 1990s; as Ireland enjoyed rapid economic growth and prosperity, the city’s tourist attractions multiplied.
+Still, the inhabitants often remind us that this proud university town is not dedicated to nor exists solely for tourism, although a wealth of attractions await the visitor.
+Galway has plenty of historic sites and all the restaurants, bars, and cultural life you would expect, but that’s not its biggest draw.
+Visitors come in vast numbers to appreciate one of Europe’s most unspoiled and wildest parts.
 Galway dazzles us with its dramatic mountains and dramatic Atlantic Coastline – welcome to one of the most unspoiled parts of the world!

 Gastronomy & Wine